 This automated buying structure is made up of 3 parts:

-- Publishers sell their ad inventory via supply-side platforms (SSPs).
+- SSP: Publishers sell their ad inventory via supply-side platforms (SSPs).
 It’s the DSP’s published version.

 RTB isn’t the only way to buy impressions; you can also use private marketplaces, where publishers control who can bid.
-Another method is programmatic direct, which involves selling ad inventory at a predetermined cost per thousand impressions (CPM) with no bidding.
+Another method is programmatic direct, which sells ad inventory at a predetermined cost per thousand impressions (CPM) without bidding.

 Digital media buying can be more cost-effective, allowing teams to concentrate on ad performance rather than back-and-forth haggling.
-However, with the latest cookie limits and Apple’s AppTrackingTransparency (ATT) launch on iOS 14, it’s unclear how this will influence the media buying industry in the years to come.
+However, with the latest cookie limits and Apple’s AppTrackingTransparency (ATT) launch on iOS 14, it’s unclear how this will influence the media buying industry in the future.

 How to Automate The Media Buying Process with Media Buying Software?

-Now you may be wondering, how can you automate the process of media buying and make the maximum profit?
+Now you may be wondering, how you can automate the media buying process and make the maximum profit.
 The short answer is – to make use of automated software.